 As you can see, knowing your users’ intent behind using your product helps us catapult them to the areas where they can experience value as soon as possible.
 If we can do that one thing—and get consistently better at it—we’ll eventually increase the number of free users that turn into paying customers.

-By bringing our users to the promised land and delivering on our value, the next logical step for them is to convert to a paying customer.
-Lincoln Murphy of Sixteen Ventures explains: “You’ll get that ‘they convert to a paying customer’ outcome you want, by focusing on the outcome they want.”
+By bringing our users to the promised land and delivering on our value, the next logical step for them is to convert into a paying customer.

 This sounds fine and dandy.
 But how do you develop your straight line?
 How do you help users achieve their desired outcomes in a fraction of the time?
 You can do this by: